ybrid/player-sdk-swift/README.md

 - compatibility: currently supports audio codecs mp3, aac, and opus
 - stability

 ## How to use
-Four lines of Swift code to listen to the your radio:
+After [integrating](https://github.com/ybrid/player-sdk-swift#integration) the Framework into your own project use the following lines of Swift code to listen to the your radio:
 ```swift
 import YbridPlayerSDK

 let url = URL.init(string: "https://stagecast.ybrid.io/adaptive-demo")!
 let player = AudioPlayer(mediaUrl: url, listener: nil)
 player.play()